nopgadget/browserMCPShutUp/README.md

 - Disables online authentication and login features
 - Removes integrity checks to allow the modified extension to work
 - Renames the extension folder to prevent Chrome from auto-updating it

+## Troubleshooting

+**CRX_HEADER_INVALID Error**: This error was common with the previous version that tried to create CRX files.
+The updated script now uses the "Load unpacked" method which avoids this issue entirely.

+**Extension Updates**: The script renames the extension folder to prevent Chrome from automatically updating and overwriting your changes.
+Consider also disabling automatic extension updates in Chrome settings.